-Complete your Bill of Lading with our tipsPosted On 5th October 2019
+How to Make a Bill of Lading & BOL TemplatePosted On 5th October 2019

-Here you will learn about how to fill out a bill of lading (BOL) the correct way.
+Here you will learn how to make a bill of lading (BOL) the correct way.
 Also, we have provided you with some examples of a filled-out bill of lading.
-After reading this article and reading our bill of lading sample, you’ll be ready to create your own BOL in no time.
+After reading this article and reading our bill of lading example, you’ll be ready to create your own BOL in no time.

 What is a Bill of Lading (BOL)

-The definition of a bill of lading is a contract between you the shipper, also known as the consignor, and the carrier, the consignee.
+The definition of a bill of lading is a contract between you the shipper, also known as the consignor, and the carrier (learn more about what is a freight carrier here), the consignee.

 A bill of lading can also be defined as a receipt given by the carrier when your cargo is picked for shipping.

 As a contract between the consignor, you, and the consignee, the carrier, a BOL is a legal document that should not be taken lightly.
 The carrier should hold onto the bill until the goods are at their final destination, at which time the carrier should present the BOL for delivery.

 You can also view a bill of lading as a title, in the way you would view a title for a car or a house.